 - priorities [1 ..
 TN_P24_SYS_IPL]:

 - Kernel services are allowed to call;

 - The macro tn_p24_soft_isr() must be used.

 - Separate interrupt stack is used by ISR;

-- Interrupts get disabled for short periods of time when modifying critical kernel data (for about 100 cycles or the like).
+- Interrupts of these priorities get disabled for short periods of time when modifying critical kernel data (for about 100 cycles or the like).

 - priorities [(TN_P24_SYS_IPL + 1) ..
-6]
+6]:

 - Kernel services are not allowed to call;

-- The macro tn p24 soft isr() must not be used.
+- The macro tn_p24_soft_isr() must not be used.

 - Task's stack is used by ISR;

-- Interrupts are not disabled when modifying critical kernel data, but they are disabled for 4..8 cycles by disi instruction when entering/exiting system ISR: we need to safely modify SP and SPLIM.
+- Interrupts of these priorities are not disabled when modifying critical kernel data, but they are disabled for 4..8 cycles by disi instruction when entering/exiting system ISR: we need to safely modify SP and SPLIM.

 - priority 7:

 - Kernel services are not allowed to call;

 - The macro tn_p24_soft_isr() must not be used.

 - Task's stack is used by ISR;

-- Interrupts are never disabled by the kernel.
-Note that disi instruction leaves interrupts of priority 7 enabled.
+- Interrupts of these priorities are never disabled by the kernel (note that disi instruction leaves interrupts of priority 7 enabled).